EnigmaCurry/code-smore/README.md

 Usage: code-smore [OPTIONS] [COMMAND]

 Commands:
-  fecr-quiz   Start the Fast Enough Character Recognition quiz test-sound  Test that sound is working send        Send text from stdin as morse code receive     Receive morse code from an audio device, audio file, or GPIO. credits     Prints license information for all dependencies help        Print this message or the help of the given subcommand(s)
+  fecr-quiz           Start the Fast Enough Character Recognition quiz test-sound          Test that sound is working list-sound-devices  List all system sound devices send                Send text from stdin as morse code receive             Receive morse code from desktop audio monitor, a specific audio device, an audio file, or GPIO. credits             Prints license information for all dependencies help                Print this message or the help of the given subcommand(s)

 Options:
       --dot <DOT_DURATION>     Sets the dot duration in milliseconds [default: 60] --wpm <WPM>              Sets the speed in words per minute [default: 20] --tone <TONE_FREQ>       Sets the tone frequency in Hz [default: 440.0] --text                   Output text rather than sound
-      --sound               Output sound in addition to the --text option --rts <PORT>          Assert RTS on this serial port while playing sound (e.g. /dev/ttyUSB0) --gpio <pin-number>   Use GPIO instead of the sound device (select GPIO pin number) -h, --help                Print help
+      --sound                  Output sound in addition to the --text option --sound-device <DEVICE>  Choose an explicit sound device instead of the system default --rts <PORT>             Assert RTS on this serial port while playing sound (e.g. /dev/ttyUSB0) --rigctl <DEVICE>        Control radio PTT via Hamlib rigctl device (e.g. /dev/ttyACM0) --rigctl-model <ID>      Hamlib rig model ID (e.g. 3085 for IC-705, see `rigctl -l`) --gpio <pin-number>      Use GPIO instead of the sound device (select GPIO pin number) -h, --help                   Print help
   -V, --version                Print version

 ```

 Note that `--dot` and `--wpm` are mutually exclusive, you may only set